 - Vacuum area rugs at least weekly, more often in high-traffic areas

-- If possible, flip the rug and also vacuum the back each time
+- If possible, flip the rug and vacuum the back each time too

 - Lift or roll large rugs to vacuum underneath as part of your routine

-- Use the upholstery attachment to vacuum sheepskin or hide rugs
+- Use the upholstery attachment for sheepskin or hide rugs

-You should aim to deep clean area rugs 2-3 times per year.
-Here’s how to do it.
+Aim to deep clean area rugs two to three times per year.
+Here’s how.

 Step 1: Vacuum the rug as normal.

-Step 2: Take the rug outside and shake it vigorously
+Step 2: Take it outside and shake it vigorously.

-Step 3: If the rug is too large to shake, hang it over a railing or clothesline and beat it by smacking the back to dislodge dirt
+Step 3: If it’s too large to shake, hang it over a railing or clothesline and beat the back to dislodge dirt.

-Step 4: Hang the rug or lie it flat on a driveway and spray with water until wet, but not saturated
+Step 4: Hang it or lay it flat on a driveway and spray with water until wet but not saturated.

-Step 8: Blot dry with an old towel, or use a wet/dry vacuum to remove as much water as possible
+Step 8: Blot dry with an old towel, or use a wet/dry vacuum to pull out as much water as possible.

-Step 9: Hang the rug and allow to air dry completely
+Step 9: Hang and allow to air dry completely.

-This method of cleaning is suitable for most area rugs made of natural or synthetic fibers.
-However, some rugs, including sheepskin, cowhide, and jute, need a different approach.
-Check out our tips for those rugs below!
+This works for most rugs made of natural or synthetic fibers.
+Sheepskin, cowhide, and jute need a different approach — see below.

 Pro Tip: Some small rugs are machine washable.
-Check the label for instructions.
+Check the label first.

 Want to see a professional cleaning in progress?
 Check out this video!

-Some area rugs are difficult to clean because they’re too large to easily move.
-Enlisting the help of a friend is the easiest way to get the job done.
-If you don’t have the outdoor space to clean a large area rug properly, consider visiting your local car wash.
-There you can use the self-service tools to hose and shampoo your area rug without any fuss.
+Large rugs are hard to clean simply because they’re hard to move.
+Enlisting a friend is the easiest fix.
+If you don’t have the outdoor space to clean one properly, a local self-service car wash lets you hose and shampoo the rug without any fuss.

 Pro Tip: Got pets that shed everywhere?
 Learn how to keep your house clean when you have dogs!

-Outdoor rugs are much more durable than indoor rugs and can be cleaned relatively easily.
-Just follow these Pro tips!
+Outdoor rugs are far more durable than indoor ones and clean up easily.
+Just follow these Pro tips.

-- Give the rug a good shake from each corner to dislodge loose dust and dirt
+- Shake the rug from each corner to dislodge loose dust and dirt

-- Use a hose or bucket to wet the rug
+- Wet it with a hose or bucket

-- Massage a suitable soap or detergent into the rug using a soft-bristled brush
+- Massage in a suitable soap or detergent with a soft-bristled brush

-- Hose the rug off until the water is clear of soap suds
+- Hose it off until the water runs clear of suds

-- Use a wet/dry vac to remove the excess water, or roll the rug up and stand upright to allow water to drain out
+- Use a wet/dry vac to remove excess water, or roll and stand the rug upright to drain

-- Lie the rug flat and allow to air dry
+- Lay it flat and allow to air dry

-Outdoor rugs are usually very durable and dry quickly.
-However some detergents can cause discoloration, so always spot check an inconspicuous area first.
+Outdoor rugs are durable and dry quickly, but some detergents can cause discoloration — always spot-test an inconspicuous area first.

-If you notice mold or moss growing on your outdoor rug, you can treat it by washing with a solution of 1 cup bleach to a gallon of water.
-Spray the solution onto the rug and let stand for 5-10 minutes before rinsing thoroughly with plain water.
+If you notice mold or moss growing on your outdoor rug, treat it with a solution of 1 cup bleach to a gallon of water.
+Spray it on, let it stand 5-10 minutes, then rinse thoroughly with plain water.

-It’s easy to accidentally stain an area rug.
-The best method to remove it will depend on the material the rug is made from, and the type of stain.
-Some stains, like vomit, need some extra treatment.
-For everything else, here’s some guidance from our cleaning Pros to help you find the right stain removal for the job!
+It’s easy to stain a rug, and the best removal method depends on the material and the type of stain.
+Some stains, like vomit, need extra treatment.
+For everything else, here’s our Pro stain guide.

 STAIN |